 People that do not wish to receive telephone solicitations can be placed on the National Do Not Call Registry.
+Most telemarketers should not call your number after it has been on the registry for 31 days.
+Both landlines and mobile numbers can be registered.
 Registration is available online at www.donotcall.gov or by telephone at 1 (888) 382-1222.
 Registration is free and lasts for five years.